Kenya Hara: Ex-formation, 2017

-Designing Japan : a future built on aesthetics, 2018
+Designing Japan: a future built on aesthetics, 2018

 In 2018, the English edition of Nihon no dezain: Biishiki ga tsukuru mirai was released as Designing Japan: A Future Built on Aesthetics.
 In this work, Hara explains his vision of how his industry can support Japan in crafting a future founded on a unique philosophy of beauty as well as crowd-sourced wisdom from around the world.
-The book is a foundation for understanding the essence of Japanese aesthetics, while maintaining a practical approach to Japan's circumstances and future possibilities.
+The book is important for understanding Japanese aesthetics, while maintaining a practical approach to Japan's circumstances and future possibilities.

 100 Whites, 2019

 100 Whites is the extension of his previously published book 'White'.
 In this book, Hara gives 100 specific examples of white to explain the importance in design.
-On the basis of these examples he discusses the importance of white in design - not only as a color but as a philosophy.
+On the basis of these examples, he discusses the importance of white in design – not only as a color but as a philosophy.
 Hara describes how he experiments with the different whites he mentions, what they mean in the process of his work, and how they influence design today.

 Awards

-Kenya Hara is the recipient of numerous awards:

-2003: Tokyo Art Director's Club Award, Grand Prize for Muji's advertisement campaign "Horizon."

-2001: The Mainichi Design Award 2000

-1999: The Prime Minister's Award: Japan Calendar Exhibition, EXPO 2005 Calendar

-1998: Signage Design Award, Grand Prize, Japan for Umeda Hospital Signage System.
+Kenya Hara is the recipient of numerous awards including the Grand Prize for the Signage Design Award Japan for his Signage System in Umeda Hospital, the Prime Minister's Award: Japan Calendar Exhibition he gained in 1999 for his EXPO 2005 Calendar, the Mainichi Design Award 2000, which he gained in 2001, and the grand prize for the Tokyo Art Director's Club Award he gained in 2003 for his advertisement campaign "Horizon".